HPCBio/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 ### Effective genome length

 To calculate λBG from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
-Mappability is related to the uniqueness of the k-mers at a  particular position the genome.
+Mappability is related to the uniqueness of the k-mers at a particular position in the genome.
 Low-complexity and repetitive regions have low uniqueness, which means low mappability.
 Therefore we need to provide the effective genome length to **correct for the loss of true signals in low-mappable regions**.

 <img src="../img/mappable.png" width="300">